 Hans Ulrich Obrist, the curator and also interviewer, reminds us about the etymology of curating.
 It comes from the Latin word curare, meaning to take care.
 Across the ages, there was initially care-taking of bath houses and souls; only later it has come to mean looking after collections of art and artifacts.

-My own curatorial approaches to engaging with practitioners include Listening as a Form of Activism and The WHY: Conversations (Trickhouse); Lo-fi: Radio (NEXUS/Foundation for Art, Philadelphia); The Sound Lounge (Dinnerware Gallery, Tucson); Acoustic Mining and Right Ear Dominant (KUSP-FM, Santa Cruz).
+My own engagement with practitioners include Listening as a Form of Activism and The WHY: Conversations (Trickhouse); Lo-fi: Radio (NEXUS/Foundation for Art, Philadelphia); The Sound Lounge (Dinnerware Gallery, Tucson); Acoustic Mining and Right Ear Dominant (KUSP-FM, Santa Cruz).

 I teach sound studies to graduate students and mediated responses to environmental disaster to undergraduates through The New School for Public Engagement located in New York and online.
 I live along the central California coast, always within earshot of the sound-full edge of the Pacific Ocean.